ajtanskanen/ajtanskanen.github.io/_posts/2025-6-30-the-economist.md

   - english
 ---

 The Economist is a well-known, important British journal concetrating on economic issues.
 It is often considered to be politically liberal.
 Here, we analyze how The Economist's leaders position in liberal-conservative axis and on GAL-TAN axis.
-The results show that The Economist is strongly politically right-wing and mostly socially conservative, even though occasionally WSJ also takes socially liberal side.
+The results show that The Economist is strongly politically centrist leaning left and mostly socially liberal.

 ![Distribution of The Economist leaders](/images/economist/jakauma.png)<br>
 _Figure 1.
 The Economist political viewpoint (x-axis) and values (y-axis)._